Founder’s Hall Museum

 Girard College’s 43 acre campus has been an essential Philadelphia landmark for 170 years.
 More than 20,000 students have lived and learned within these walls.

 Bordered by the Fairmount, Brewerytown, Francisville, and Sharswood neighborhoods, Girard has changed along with the communities around it.
 However, many of our historic buildings have stood the test of time, and continue to provide a rich backdrop for a variety of educational opportunities.
+To find out more about our historic campus, please check out our online tour.

 Founder's Hall